 Today is the first day of the Commercial Vehicle Safety Alliance’s (CVSA) five-day annual awareness and outreach effort to educate commercial motor vehicle drivers, motor carriers, law enforcement officers and the general public about the crime of human trafficking, the signs to look for and what to do if you suspect someone is being trafficked.

-This week, CVSA law enforcement jurisdictions in the U.S. will track human trafficking awareness and outreach activities and events, and submit that data to the Alliance.
-CVSA will gather the information and report the results this summer.
+This week, U.S. law enforcement jurisdictions, motor carrier companies and transportation safety organizations will track their human trafficking awareness and outreach activities and submit that data to the Alliance.
+CVSA will gather and analyze that data and report the results this summer.

-In addition, in the months leading up to the awareness campaign, CVSA educated its membership and the general public on human trafficking through webinars, radio appearances and online resources.
-The Alliance also worked with to distribute wallet cards and window decals, which are still upon request.
+In the months leading up to the Human Trafficking Awareness Initiative, CVSA educated its membership and the general public on human trafficking through webinars, social media, articles, radio appearances and .

-According to the , human trafficking involves compelling or coercing a person to provide labor or services or engage in commercial sex acts.
-The coercion may be subtle or overt, physical or psychological.
-Victims of human trafficking can be anyone, regardless of race, color, national origin, disability, religion, age, gender, sexual orientation, gender identity, socioeconomic status, education level or citizenship status.
+According to the , human trafficking involves compelling or coercing a person to provide labor or services, or to engage in commercial sex acts.
+Coercion may be subtle or overt, physical or psychological.

 If you suspect someone is in a human trafficking situation or you are the victim of human trafficking, call the at 888-373-7888 or text 233733.
 The hotline is open 24 hours a day, seven days a week.
 Support is provided in more than 200 languages and all calls are confidential and answered live by highly trained anti-trafficking hotline advocates.